Sarah Mardini: Activism for refugees and legal accusations

 Advocating for refugees, she and her sister Yusra have spoken before the UN General Assembly in New York and for audiences in Germany, France, Belgium, the Czech Republic and Bulgaria.
 In autumn 2016, 21-year-old Sarah Mardini returned to Lesbos to work as a volunteer lifeguard with Emergency Response Centre International (ERCI), a Greek humanitarian NGO for refugees that cooperated with Frontex and Greek border authorities.
 ERCI had been operating a medical centre in Moria refugee camp, described by Human Rights Watch and other organizations as an "open air prison".
 Having assisted refugees as a translator in this camp for six months, Mardini said: "I talk them through it.
 I tell them, ‘I know what you feel, because I've been through it.
 I lived it, and I survived', and they feel better, because I am a refugee just like them."

-Mardini was arrested on Lesbos airport on 21 August 2018, when she intended to return to Germany for the beginning of her second year at college in Berlin.
+Mardini was arrested at Lesbos airport on 21 August 2018, when she intended to return to Germany for the beginning of her second year at college in Berlin.
 On the same day, Seán Binder, a trained rescue diver and volunteer for the same NGO, went to the police station to meet with Sarah Mardini and was arrested himself.
-A third member of the NGO, Nassos Karakitsos was arrested shortly afterwards.
+A third member of the NGO, Nassos Karakitsos, was arrested shortly afterwards.